 Crawl space mold can be the most difficult and costliest of mold removal projects due to space restrictions and the time and tools it takes to properly remove mold from these areas (basement mold remediation is often no picnic either, especially after heavy flooding).

-Making matters worse, attics and crawl spaces are also highly susceptible to mold growth because moisture can easily accumulate in these spaces, often unbeknownst to the homeowner since very little time is spent in these areas of the home.
-If you want to avoid a costly mold remediation project in your attic or crawl space, consider the following:
+Making matters worse, crawl spaces (like attics) are also highly susceptible to mold growth because moisture can easily accumulate in these spaces, often unbeknownst to the homeowner since very little time is spent in these areas of the home.
+If you want to avoid a costly mold remediation project in your crawl space, consider the following:

 Crawl spaces are as vulnerable to mold growth as any part of your home due to the high moisture and humidity levels often found in these spaces.
 We’ve read studies that indicate that an estimated whopping 60% of homes have crawl space mold!